Darkhost1999/opencv_minimal/README.md

-Contains a minimal build of OpenCV 4.11 for PS Move tracking.
+Contains a minimal build of OpenCV 4.12 for PS Move tracking.

+Update to new version:
+- Change ref to version tag in opencv.yml
+- Push change and trigger workflow in github
+- Download artifact and extract new files